-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://opentextbooks.concordia.ca/hrmcanadian/?p=71#oembed-2
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

 In its annual survey on stress in America, the American Psychological Association found that money (76 percent), work (70 percent), and the economy (65 percent) remain the most oft-cited sources of stress for Americans.